 The materials are there—and contractors are not the only ones that are being influenced by these problems.
 The companies making and selling these products are also running into trouble.
 They have the products, and we want the products, but that doesn’t mean that it is that simple.
 The problem is in getting the products from the distributor to our team.

 While we love to offer our homeowners exciting materials from top distributors, the fact remains that we still need to get those materials.
 Right now, materials are being hung up in ports and stuck out on the ocean.
 This means that they take more time to get to us.

 What You Can Do

 Get Ahead of the Game

-The best thing that you can do as a homeowner is getting ahead of the game if you plan to invest in a renovation.
+The best thing that you can do as property owners is to get ahead of the game if you plan to invest in a renovation.
 The earlier you can start planning, the better.
-At this point, we have homeowners who are actively prepping for renovations as far out as next July!
+This way, you can get ahead of supply chain issues, and builders reported delays.

 A home renovation will always take some time, but these changes are notable.
 If you have been on the fence about investing in a home renovation, it is definitely time to pick a side.
 Homeowners that do want a renovation will want to start making plans as soon as possible in order to get that renovation moving along.